JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 - The Feedback Algorithm will not use a ML-based approach, instead, will utilize the keypoints drawn by YOLOv7 to compare angles and relative positioning between joints.
   - Correct joint positioning will be hard coded, with an acceptable and unacceptable range.
 The feedback functions are based on a calculated angle (degrees) between three joint coordinates

-# Submissions
-My work has been submitted to the following:
-- 2024 IEEE 6th International Conference on Artificial Intelligence Circuits and Systems (AICAS) [Conference Paper]
-- 2024 IEEE Southwest Symposium on Image Analysis and Interpretation (SSIAI) [Conference Paper]